What Output Devices Does the Commodore 64 Have?

 In conclusion, the Commodore 64 had a variety of output devices available, including the RF Modulator, Direct Video Output, and other options.
 These devices allowed users to connect the computer to their television sets, monitors, and printers, providing a range of options for displaying and printing text and graphics.
 Despite being an old computer, the Commodore 64 remains a popular choice for retro gaming and computing enthusiasts, and its output devices continue to be an important part of its functionality.

-- What is the best forge in Terraria?
+- What is the most powerful Alteration spell in Skyrim?